philipp-horstenkamp/auto_print/docs/cli.rst

     auto-print.exe invoice_123.pdf

-This prints the file based on the rules defined for "Invoices".
+This processes the file based on the matching configuration section.

 Exit Codes
 ~~~~~~~~~~